valmikroy/kernel_code_read/rx_path/net_rx_action.md

 }
 ```
 - this append packet to CPUs `sd->input_pkt_queue` queue after checking threshold with `netdev_max_backlog` and flow limit with `skb_flow_limit` .
 - Flow limit could be good tune up to avoid ddos, which looks like throttles rate of packet processing per network flow.
-Enable this by adding bitmap at `/proc/sys/net/core/flow_limit_cpu_bitmap` and `net.core.flow_limit_table_len`
+Enable this by adding bitmap at `/proc/sys/net/core/flow_limit_cpu_bitmap` and tuning `net.core.flow_limit_table_len` according to number of flows.